AwesomeMobileApps/ai-note-taking-voice-recorder/README.md

 └── README.md              # Project documentation
 ```

+## Why I Didn't Use Expo
+There are several reasons why I didn't use Expo for this project:
+Native Module Requirements: This app requires several native modules like `react-native-voice` for speech recognition and WatchConnectivity for Apple Watch integration.
+While Expo now supports many native modules through config plugins, some advanced integrations (especially Apple Watch) still require a bare React Native workflow.

+Apple Watch Integration: Expo doesn't provide direct support for developing Apple Watch companion apps.
+For the Apple Watch functionality, we need direct access to native code and the ability to configure the Xcode project, which is limited in the Expo managed workflow.

+Custom Native Code: The app requires custom native code for the WatchConnectivity framework to enable communication between the iPhone app and the Apple Watch app.
+Full Control: For a production app with complex requirements like iCloud integration and Apple Watch support, having full control over the native code provides more flexibility.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.